 On-the-job Negotiations

-Negotiation is an art where the negotiator tries to create a “win-win“ solution for everyone involved.
+Negotiation is an art in which the negotiator seeks to create a "win-win" solution for everyone involved.
 It requires tact and the ability to build a trusting relationship, both of which are important skills that cannot be taught through theoretical training alone.
 Allow mentees to observe the mentor when negotiating to build these skills.

 Insights into the Organizational Structure

-Every organization is complex and unique in its own way, making it difficult for new staff members to grasp your company’s big-picture goal.
-Internal mentorship will help them understand how your organization works by imparting mentees with institutional knowledge about its structure, history, hierarchy, and related operations.
+Every organization is complex and unique, making it difficult for new staff members to grasp your company's big-picture goal.
+Internal mentorship will help them understand how your organization works by imparting institutional knowledge to mentees about its structure, history, hierarchy, and related operations.

-Of course, the above are just a few suggestions, and you can always get more creative when it comes to mentoring.
+Of course, the above are just a few suggestions, and you can always get more creative with mentoring.

 Experiment with different types of mentoring to help employees build on their skills, including:

-- 1:1 mentoring programs: Match mentors with colleagues looking to gain experience either on their own or through a program following a predetermined structure and time frame.
+- 1:1 mentoring programs: Match mentors with colleagues seeking to gain experience, either on their own or through a program with a predetermined structure and time frame.

-- Group mentoring programs: Match a single mentor with a cohort of mentees, creating a structured program that provides each mentee with individualized guidance.
+- Group mentoring programs: Match a single mentor with a cohort of mentees, creating a structured program that provides individualized guidance to each mentee.

-- Reverse mentoring programs: Have a junior employee exchange knowledge, skills, and technical know-how with a senior colleague looking to develop capabilities in fields the junior employee has more experience or knowledge about.
+- Reverse mentoring programs: Have a junior employee exchange knowledge, skills, and technical know-how with a senior colleague seeking to develop capabilities in areas where the junior employee has more experience or expertise.

 A Real-life Mentorship Program Example: General Electric